GermainZH/test-case-tool/README.md

     - test.1.out, test.2.out... test.n.out
 - The number of input files must match the number of expected output files
 - The tct.sh file must be placed in the same directory as the source file.

 ## Supported Languages
-Test-case-tool currently only has support for C++.
+Test-case-tool has support for C++,C and Java.

-Support for other C languages, Python and Java will be added in the future.

 ## What to expect in the future
-In the future it is expected that Tcc will have:
-- more supported languages(atleast for the C languages, Python and Java)
-- better error detection
+As of now, Tct should not be used as a standalone tool for testing your programs.
+Although it can detect TLE errors and check outputs with accuracy, some runtimes errors manage to slip by without being detected.
+This tool should only be used once you have confirmed your program will run smoothly, at which point the tool can be executed to grade all test-cases.

 ## Extras
 Here are some add-ons I use along with this script

 ### /add-ons/cp.sh/
 a simple script to make an directory containing tct.sh (I use this to keep my cp directory from getting cluttered with test-cases)